moka-rs/moka/MIGRATION-GUIDE.md

 1. Determine whether to admit a "temporary admitted" entry or not.
 2. Apply the recording of cache reads and writes to the internal data structures, such as LFU filter, LRU queues, and timer wheels.
+3. When cache's max capacity is exceeded, select existing entries to evict and remove them from cache.
-3. Remove expired entries.
+4. Remove expired entries.
-4. Remove entries that have been invalidated by `invalidate_all` or `invalidate_entries_if` methods.
+5. Remove entries that have been invalidated by `invalidate_all` or `invalidate_entries_if` methods.
-5. Deliver removal notifications to the eviction listener.
+6. Deliver removal notifications to the eviction listener.
+(Call the eviction listener closure with the information about evicted entry)

 They will be executed in the following cache methods when necessary: